unicesi/EketalCompiler/README.md

    Go to Help -> Install new software.

-   Add the update site repository.
+   Add the update site repository and install.

 ###Sample project

-   Once you have done this, you can create your own sample project of type Eketal in the "New Project" window, this project have a class with the extension .eketal and his own TestClass, all the other classes are generated.
+   Once you have done this, you can create your own sample project of type Eketal in the "New Project" window, this project have a class with the .eketal extension and his own TestClass, all the other classes are generated.

 ###Compiling from sources
   If you want to compile this project locally, you must do the following